nimroha/ksu_classifier/README.md

 * `e-net` constructs an [epsilon net](https://en.wikipedia.org/wiki/Delone_set) for a given epsilon
 * `ksu` runs the full algorithm

-Both provide the -h flag to specify the arguments
+Both provide the -h flag to specify the arguments, and both can save the result to the disk in [numpy's .npz](https://docs.scipy.org/doc/numpy/reference/generated/numpy.savez.html) format

  <br>